Korban: Laws and stories

 God commands Abraham to offer his son Isaac as a sacrifice, Domenichino.

-Offerings are mentioned in the Book of Genesis, but further outlined in the later four books of the Torah, including aspects of their origins and history.
+Offerings are mentioned in the Book of Genesis and further detailed in the remaining four books of the Torah, which elaborate on their origins and history.
 Cain and Abel, Noah, Abraham, and Jacob offered sacrifices, as did the Israelites at Mount Sinai.

-The Torah contains many laws regarding sacrifices.
-Every regular weekday, Sabbath, and many Jewish holidays had their own unique offerings.
+The Torah contains many laws about sacrifices.
+Different sacrifices are commanded for regular weekdays and Shabbat, and numerous Jewish holidays also feature their own specific offerings.
 Sacrificial procedures were described in detail.
-Sacrifices were only to be offered by the Kohanim (hereditary priesthood), whom the Hebrew Bible describes as descendants of Aaron who meet certain marital and ritual purity requirements.
+Sacrifices were only to be offered by the (כֹּהֲנִים), whom the Hebrew Bible describes as male descendants of Aaron who meet certain marital and ritual purity requirements.

-Sacrifices were offered in varying locations.
+The locations at which sacrificial offerings were made changed throughout Jewish history.
 Before building the Temple in Jerusalem, when the Israelites were in the desert, sacrifices were only to be offered in the Tabernacle.
 After the invasion of Canaan, sacrifices were also permitted at bamot in any location until the nation's enemies had been defeated and the people lived securely, after which sacrifices were supposed to be centralized again.
-However, in practice the bamot were still used even in the secure monarchic period, and the Bible sometimes criticizes Israelite kings for allowing this.
-Sacrifices outside the main sanctuary are recorded at Beit Shemesh, Mizpah, Ramah, Gilgal, and Bethlehem, among other locations.
+However, in practice, the bamot were still used even during the secure monarchic period, and the Hebrew Bible's authors sometimes criticize Israelite kings for allowing this.
+Sacrificial offerings outside the Temple complex are recorded as having occurred at Beit Shemesh, Mizpah, Ramah, Gilgal, and Bethlehem, among other locations.

 After the entry to Canaan, the main sacrificial centre was initially at Shiloh.
-Under Saul the main center of sacrifice was Nob, though private offerings continued to be made at Shiloh.
-David created a new sacrificial center in Jerusalem at the threshing floor of Araunaḥ, adjacent to Jerusalem, to which he moved the Ark.
+Under Saul, the main center of sacrifice was Nob, though private offerings continued to be made at Shiloh.
+David created a new sacrificial center in Jerusalem at the threshing floor of Araunah (also known as Ornan), adjacent to Jerusalem, to which he moved the Ark.
 According to the Hebrew Bible, after the building of Solomon's Temple, sacrifices were only to be carried out there.
 After Solomon's Temple was destroyed, sacrifices were resumed when the Second Temple was built, until the Second Temple was also destroyed in 70 CE.